NotFlexCoder/web-scrapping/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/NotFlexCoder/web-scrapping/blob/main/LICENSE) file for details.
+This project is licensed under the License - see the [LICENSE](https://github.com/NotFlexCoder/web-scrapping/blob/main/LICENSE) file for details.